tecnico-distsys/stepframework/src_extra/trip-planner-v-readmes/readme_tp1.txt

 ==============================

 The Trip Planner is a system for selling trip packages via a web interface.
-It is composed by several distributed systems, which act together through a mediator that interacts with the clients.
+It is composed by several systems, which act together through a mediator that interacts with the clients.

-This demonstration version of the Trip Planner (V2) supports booking a flight.
+This demonstration version of the Trip Planner (V1) supports booking a flight.